Overview of the Statewide Medicaid Managed Care Long-Term Care Program

 Medical Criteria: Functional Need

-An applicant must require a nursing facility level of care (NFLOC).
+An applicant must require a Nursing Facility Level of Care (NFLOC).
 For the SMMC LTC Waiver, the Comprehensive Assessment and Review for Long-Term Care Services (CARES) Program determines if this level of care need is met.
 The AHCA 5000-3008 Form, “Medical Certification for Medicaid Long-Term Care Services and Patient Transfer Form”, is used.
-The ability / inability to complete activities of daily living (i.e., transferring from the bed to a chair, mobility, eating, toileting, eating) is considered.
-Relevant to some persons with Alzheimer’s disease or a related dementia, cognitive issues, such as disorientation, or behavioral problems, like regular attempts to leave the facility, are also considered.
+The ability / inability to complete Activities of Daily Living (i.e., transferring from the bed to a chair, mobility, eating, toileting) is considered.
+Relevant to some persons with Alzheimer’s disease or a related dementia, cognitive issues, such as disorientation, or behavioral problems, like wandering, are also considered.
 A diagnosis of dementia in and of itself does not mean one will meet a NFLOC.
-One exception to the NFLOC requirement exists; Applicants who have Cystic Fibrosis must require the same level of care as provided in a hospital.
+One exception to the NFLOC requirement exists; applicants who have Cystic Fibrosis must require the same level of care as provided in a hospital.

 Qualifying When Over the Limits